visionthex/Precious/README.md

 No alt text provided for this image
 Ncat Listener

-Once I established a reverse shell connection using Ncat, I verified my user account by running the 'whoami' command and confirmed that I was logged in as 'Ruby'.
+Once I established a reverse shell connection using Ncat, I verified my user account by running the `whoami` command and confirmed that I was logged in as `Ruby`.
 Now, the next step is to search for any credentials that may be useful for lateral movement within the target system.
 This may involve conducting a thorough analysis of the system and its configurations, and using various techniques such as privilege escalation, password cracking, and other methods to gain further access and control.

 During the course of my reconnaissance, I examined the home directory of the 'Ruby' user and discovered a hidden folder.
-Upon closer inspection of the '.bundle' folder had a config file, I uncovered a username and password combination that can be used to establish an SSH connection to the target system.
+Upon closer inspection of the `.bundle` folder had a config file, I uncovered a username and password combination that can be used to establish an SSH connection to the target system.
 This represents a significant discovery, as it provides a potential avenue for deeper penetration and lateral movement within the system.

 No alt text provided for this image
 Username and password